 When I have a particularly nappy horse, I sometimes open all the gates and trot them straight off the yard.
 I only let them come back to a walk once I feel them loosen up and go forward freely.

-If you have these kinds of issues, I can recommend viewing my blog, Riding a Nappy Horse.
+If you have these kinds of issues, I can recommend viewing this video on YourHorsemanshipTV and this blog, Riding a Nappy Horse.